LukoJohnson/alltheguides/docs/mods/ae2/setups/inscribers.md

 !!! warning "Remove the **Inscriber Press** if you copy the recipe from EMI!"

-For the **Processor Patterns** just copy straight from EMI.
-You dont have to edit anything
+For the **Processor Patterns** copy straight from EMI.
+You don't have to edit anything

 ### Inscribers